sankaranarayanan95/RISC-V-Tapeout-week-1/Day 1/Readme.md

 🔹 This generates the netlist without additional attributes/annotations such as synthesis-specific details.
 🔹 It produces a cleaner file for readability.

-## 4. Open the cleaned netlist in gVim
+## 4. Open the cleaned netlist in gedit
 ```bash
 gedit good_counter_netlist.v
 ```